Pre-reading on this topic:

 Whatever the reason, for a brief moment, the prodigal son returns home, shiny and chrome.

 Afterword: Some time after these events, the ownership of the mold changed, again.
 It is then transferred to a factory in China, and maybe even remains there today, lost, in disrepair, or maybe by now a powdery rust lingering in a decrepit industrial ruin.
 It is generally believed that the mold was used to produce the N-4-SR toy, sold in non-descript packaging, or under the Village Toys brand as Convert-a-bots.
 This is a very obscure figure and difficult to locate.
+This appears to have been sold in 1984, as expected from its mold chronology.
+The Village Toys version was made in Korea, and the generic version was made in China.
 It is cited that the stamp is 'Toyco ©1983' (from a vintage green test shot).
 It is corroborated by the Toyco rep's comments in 2008, that after South Korea, it went to China and then was lost.
 Watch towards the end of the video here: https://www.youtube.com/watch?v=pKDVKCMqeWY.
 From what is visible, it is indeed a post Galactic Man version of the figure.